JoaoBarroso4/nlw_expert_api_polls/README.md

 # Polling App

 This is a polling application built with TypeScript, PostgresSQL and Prisma.
-This app was devolved during the Next Level Week Expert event, hosted by Rocketseat.
+This app was developed during the Next Level Week Expert event, hosted by Rocketseat.

 ## Getting Started